stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. See Him Coming
+1. Jesus Strong & Kind
-2. Shine Jesus Shine
+2. Jesus Saves
-3. The Servant King
+3. O come, all you Unfaithful
-4. O Come, all You Unfaithful
+4. Hark The Herald

 ## 4pm
-1. In Christ Alone
+1. God Is For Us
-2. All Glory Be to Christ
+2. Be Thou my Vision
-3. Here We Stand
+3. It Was Finished Upon That Cross
-4. Let Your Kingdom Come
+4. Once For All

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)